 - Gently tightens and strengthens gums to help prevent gum disease

 - Protects teeth and gums from sensitivity

-Lacalut Aktiv also contains contains aluminum hydroxide to neutralise harmful acids in the mouth.
+Lacalut Aktiv also contains aluminum hydroxide to neutralize harmful acids in the mouth.

 This is a lot of aluminum related ingredients!
 There are some health concerns about the use of aluminum in oral products so if you share these, this may not be the toothpaste for you.